Outstanding Humbert stuns Alcaraz to storm into Paris Masters quarter-finals

 Thompson is an experienced and rock-solid competitor, but comes through a draw that could have pitted Casper Ruud against the Frenchman in the last four.

-Whatever happens from here on in, however, Humber has now written his name into the illustrious history books of the Accor Arena at the last opportunity to do so before it moves home to La Défense in West Paris next season.
+Whatever happens from here on in, however, Humbert has now written his name into the illustrious history books of the Accor Arena at the last opportunity to do so before the tournament moves home to La Défense in West Paris next season.

 This has been a night to savour for all French tennis fans and beyond, as yet another wonderful sporting tale etches itself into Bercy’s storied tenure as the home of the Paris Masters.